FlorentFlament/florentflament.github.io/content/data-management.md

-  stored online and available from multiple locations, backup possibly performed automatically (by default the OpenStack object storage module, Swift, uses three copies of each file stored in its data store) and possibly versionned (Swift provides an option to automatically keep several version of each file).
+  stored online and available from multiple locations, backup possibly performed automatically (by default the OpenStack object storage module, Swift, uses three copies of each file stored in its data store) and possibly versioned (Swift provides an option to automatically keep several version of each file).
 A distributed network filesystem on [Ceph][6], may be another approach.